aerogear/charmil/docs/src/charmil_i18n.md

 ## How to use

-1. Initialize a variable using go:embed, for storing the locales directory
+1. Embed provides access to files embedded in the running Go program meaning you can get your locales directory with the path to it.
 ```go
 import (
     "github.com/aerogear/charmil/cli/internal/factory"